adamjermyn/arXiv_reader/README.md

 # arXiv_reader
-An interactive python package for reading the daily arXiv posting, either via RSS or email.
+An interactive python package for reading the daily arXiv posting, either via RSS, email, or the arXiv API.

 ## Configuration
 The configuration is stored in `reader.py` in the following lines: